-A Dental payment plan is a dental financing option that lets patients make payments over time.
-Dental work can be expensive and if you don't have insurance – or even if you do – you can be left with a huge bill.
+A dental payment plan is a dental financing option that lets patients make payments over time.
+Dental work can be expensive and if you don't have insurance – or even if you do – it can leave you with a huge bill.

 Fortunately, many dentists offer the option of a payment plan, so instead of paying one giant sum, patients can pay in smaller increments over time.